Snow Mold on Lawns in Colorado

-Some bluegrass lawns in Colorado have symptoms of gray snow mold, a fungal turf disease.
+Some bluegrass lawns in Colorado develop symptoms of gray snow mold, a fungal turf disease.
 The injury appears as circular patches of matted, discolored turf scattered throughout the lawn.

 The disease develops when snow falls on unfrozen turf and remains for long periods of time.
-Snow mold-fungi thrive in temperatures just above freezing under snow cover.
-Heavy symptoms occur where snow was shoveled onto turf or drifts formed.
+Snow mold fungi thrive under snow cover in temperatures just above freezing.
+Snow mold symptoms may appear to a greater extent where snow was shoveled onto turf or drifts formed.

 As snow recedes, circular patches of light yellow, straw or brown-colored turf begin to appear.
 The grass blades in these patches are matted and may be covered with gray or white webbing.
 As the grass dries, the webbing disappears and patches crust-over.
 However, cool, wet spring weather may prolong fungal activity.
 Once temperatures regularly exceed 45 degrees or the turf dries out, snow mold activity ceases.